Celebrity Big Brother 2025: Full list of confirmed housemates

 American pop star, and former Dance Moms reality child star, JoJo Siwa is another high-profile signing, while ex-Love Island contestant Chris Hughes is an early favourite to win the show.

-Hughes, 32, who rose to fame on ITV2 reality dating programme Love Island, briefly began a singing career with fellow Love Islander Kem Cetinay before moving to become a sports broadcaster.
+Hughes, 32, who rose to fame on ITV2 reality dating programme Love Island, briefly began a singing career with fellow Love Islander Kem Cetinay before becoming a horse racing and crickets sports broadcaster.

-Another housemate is Donna Preston, who appeared in Netflix series The Sandman, and ITV comedy panel show Hey Tracey!.
+Another housemate is Donna Preston, who has appeared in ITV comedy panel show Hey Tracey! and Netflix series The Sandman.

 Additional reporting by Agencies